 This unique VIN is then associated with a database of information about the history of ownership, accidents, and title information of a car and can tell you a ton of things about what the car has been through.

 Where is the VIN number on a car?

-The VIN number is usually found on a variety of places around the vehicle.
+The VIN is usually found in a variety of places on the vehicle.
 These include:

 - Stamped on a metal plate that attached to the dashboard near the windshield

 - Inside the engine bay stamped on the firewall

 - On the engine

 - On the driver’s side door just under the latch

 - On the car’s chassis

 You can also find a VIN on any ownership paperwork like the title, registration, and insurance paperwork.